SureshPedu/arithmatic-operations/README.md

 Arithmetic operations program.

-This file is created by Suresh
+This file is created by Suresh.

+This file is updated on 29th Dec 2020.